By Dawn Green

 Seven campgrounds are scattered along the trail.
 Each one has a cluster of tent pads, bear-proof food storage lockers, pit toilets and washbasins.
 Camp stoves are mandatory for cooking.

-Trail fees are applicable and reservations are required for those camping overnight on the Berg Lake Trail. [whom do they call to make reservations?]
+Trail fees are applicable and reservations are required for those camping overnight on the Berg Lake Trail.

 Although this trail is easy to navigate, this is backcountry hiking so be prepared for sudden weather changes, bugs and bears.
 Bring your first aid gear, good boots, food and lots of water even if on a day hike.

 The Berg Lake Trail is definitely a must-do on any adventurous hiker’s list for its overwhelmingly dramatic and contrasting landscapes – a sure recipe for a classic adventure under the dramatic flanks of Rockies’ highest peak.